Sequential Least-Squares Estimators with Fast Randomized Sketching for Linear Statistical Models

 In this section, we present some numerical experiments to show the effectiveness and efficiency of SLSE-FRS.
 We compare its performance with IDS in \citep{wang2022iterative}, PCG in \citep{lacotte2021faster}, and M-IHS in \citep{ozaslan2019iterative}.
 Our experiments follow standard configurations in prior works \citep{pilanci2016iterative,pilanci2017newton,wang2022iterative}.
 See environment details in Appendix \ref{details}.

 We begin with generating linear models \(Y = X \beta + \zeta\).
+The feature data matrix $X$ is generated as follows: First, a Gaussian random matrix $G$ of size $N \times d$ is generated.
+Then, its columns are scaled, i.e., we set \(X = G D,\) where $D = \mathrm{diag}(\tilde{\sigma}_1, \ldots, \tilde{\sigma}_d)$ is a diagonal matrix with predetermined elements, thereby controlling the condition number of $X$.
+The components of the true parameter vector $\beta$ are independently sampled from the standard Gaussian distribution, and the components of the noise vector $\zeta$ are independently sampled from $\mathcal{N}(0,10^{-8})$.
+Finally, the response vector $Y$ is generated via the model (\ref{linear_model}).
 Based on these models, we construct LS test problems.
 The estimators of the true parameter vector \(\beta\) are computed by SLSE-FRS, IDS, PCG, and M-IHS.

+In our experiments, we use small noise levels and large condition numbers to ensure that the algorithms require many iterations to reach the target accuracy, thereby clearly demonstrating their performance under challenging scenarios.
+Under moderate noise levels or well-conditioned data matrices, all tested methods would converge within few iterations, making it difficult to meaningfully distinguish their convergence behavior and computational performance.